vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

   A solution looks like this:
   <div style="width: 90%;margin:auto; text-align: center;">
     <img src="{{ site.url }}/assets/nu_mpc/quadcopter_animation.gif" style="width:75%; padding: 10px">
+  <figcaption>The dot indicates the top of the quadrotor.</figcaption>
   </div>

 #### What are we actually testing?

 We are interested in figuring out if we can save time in our MPC controllers while keeping the performance approximately the same via variable timestepping.
-Thus, what we test is an MPC controller with various numbers of timesteps with a nonuniform discretization, and plot the computation time and the quality of the solution.
+Thus, what we test is an MPC controller with various numbers of timesteps $$N$$ with a non-uniform discretization, and plot the computation time and the quality (cost) of the solution.
+We compare these non-uniform discretizations to a constant discretization with the same number of timesteps.
+Note that this leads to larger timesteps in the beginning directly.

-What we would expect (hope to get) is something like a pareto optimality front, where the nonuniform discretization hopefully has the lowest cost at a given ompute time, respectively has the lowest compute time at a given cost.
+What we would expect (hope to get) is something like a pareto optimality front, where the non-uniform discretization hopefully has the lowest cost at a given compute time, respectively has the lowest compute time at a given cost.
 This would allow us to fairly seamlessly trade off computation time and solution quality.

 In order to isolate the compute time (which we want to analyze) from other effects, we'll fix the prediction horizon length.
 In this first experiment, we'll test two different discretization strategies, namely a linearly incresing one, and a exponentially increasing one.
 That is, our timestep for the the linearly increasing approach is